Derles/ReelPaperAnomalyDetections/README.md

 Web offset is a form of offset printing in which a continuous roll of paper is fed through the printing press.
 Pages are separated and cut to size after they have been printed.
 Web offset printing is used for high-volume publications such as mass-market books, magazines, newspapers, catalogs and brochures

-Figure below shows printing flow and general concept of web ofset press.
+Figure below shows printing flow and general concept of web offset press.

   ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Web-offset-press-components.jpg?raw=true)

-The first element of the flow is a Reel Stand/Reel Splicer wchich main task are unwind the paper reel, tension the paper web and keep it at constant tension and change the reel fully automatically.
+The first element of the flow is a Reel Stand/Reel Splicer which main task are unwind the paper reel, tension the paper web and keep it at constant tension and change the reel fully automatically.

 The simplest version of a printing unit is the vertical blanket-to-blanket one which uses a horizontal web-lead to print one color on the front and reverse side of the web; this is standard in web offset printing.